 Advising Day (Obtaining Your Schedule for Next Semester)

-Faculty do not teach on Advising Day.
-They will have a schedule of times posted on their door for you to sign up for your meeting.
+During advising week faculty will have a schedule of times posted on their door for you to sign up for your meeting.

 Following the advising session, all students bring their signed advising sheets to the Theatre Arts Department office in order of rank (senior, junior, sophomore, freshman).
 This date your advising sheet is due in the office will be emailed to you in advance.